Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 Many parrots’ health concerns, including seizures, can be traced back to nutritional deficiency.
 Many owners feed nuts and seeds almost exclusively, leading to insufficient vitamins.

 The main concern that impacts captive parrots is hypocalcemia, a calcium deficiency.
-If your parrot lacks calcium, or vitamin D used to process and absorb calcium in the bloodstream, seizures can follow.
+Seizures can follow if the parrot lacks calcium or vitamin D3 to absorb calcium into the bloodstream.

-Low blood sugar can also lead to seizures in parrots, so check for any symptoms of diabetes.
-Your bird also needs an appropriate balance of vitamin A – too much or too little can impact parrots’ health.
+Low blood sugar can also lead to seizures in parrots, so check for symptoms of diabetes.
+A bird also needs an appropriate balance of vitamin A – too much or too little can adversely impact parrots’ health.

-Parrots are fairly robust but can be susceptible to various diseases and sicknesses.
-The most common health concerns that lead to seizures in parrots are:
+Parrots can be susceptible to various diseases and sicknesses.
+The most common health concerns that lead to seizures in parrots include the following:

 - Excessively high or low blood pressure.